lancachenet/monolithic/README.md

 ## How to help out
 To build just run `docker build --tag lancachenet/monolithic:testing .`.
 To test you can run `./run_tests.sh`

-If you want to test a new build with a forked uklans repo/branch you can specify `-e CACHE_DOMAIN_REPO=""` and even `-e NOFETCH=true` if using a locally bind mounted git repo.
+If you want to test a new build with a forked uklans repo you can specify a combination of `-e CACHE_DOMAINS_REPO="https://github.com/vibroaxe/cache-domains.git" -e CACHE_DOMAINS_BRANCH="testing"` or even `-v <your repo here>:/data/cachedomains -e NOFETCH=true` if using a locally bind mounted git repo.

 ## Thanks